Build, Break, Repeat

 • Need simplicity? gVisor works in standard Kubernetes.

-• Need persistence?
-Fly Sprites gives you real computers that sleep.
+• Need persistence and statefulness?
+Fly Sprites or Daytona give you real computers that can snapshot/fork/resume.

 • Need maximum isolation?
 Firecracker (E2B, Vercel).